 Cora tossed a glance at her brother, who still tapped his fingers in time to the music that he could only hear, his gaze intent on the passing scenery.
 How did he tune her out so well?
 She was jealous.
-She didn’t want to be in that car, dealing with her damn mother, not when Mimsey was gone.
+Cora didn’t want to be in the car, dealing with her stupid mother, not when Mimsey was gone.

 What did it all mean?
 She didn’t know.
 Didn’t want to know, really.
 Not knowing seemed safer at the moment, like if she hid it in an abandoned water well with thick wooden boards on top, she could create normality for herself.
 She could find something worth holding on to.

-Cora pulled her leg closer to her chest but something pulled her leg straight.
+Cora pulled her leg closer to her chest, but something pulled her leg straight.